onymosAccess.login

 authObject = {

-authProvider: Authentication Provider : e.g., 'apple', 'facebook', or 'google',
+authProvider: e.g., 'apple', 'facebook', or 'google',

 userId: Unique ID of authenticated user, if available,

-userName: Name of Logged-in user,
+userName: Name of logged-in user,

-userPhoto: URL to Photo of Logged-in user, if available,
+userPhoto: URL to photo of logged-in user, if available,

-nativeAuth: Object with additional Authentication provider details
+nativeAuth: Object with additional authentication provider details

 };